usnistgov/elft/elft_1_x/validation/README.md

    executable when generating `driver/extraction{Create,Data}-0.log`.
  * **run-extract-reference.log:** The command used to launch the validation executable when generating `driver/extraction{Create,Data}-1.log`.
- * **run-modifyReferenceDatabase.log:** The command used to launch the validation executable when generating `driver/modifyReferenceDatabase.log`.
  * **run-search.log:** The command used to launch the validation executable when generating `driver/searchCandidates.log` and `driver/correspondence.log`.